EleutherAI/website/README.md

 The EleutherAI is built using [Hugo](https://gohugo.io), a static site generator.
 We are currently using Netlify for build and hosting.

-While the blog and main site are visually integrated, the blog is currently being served on a separate domain blog.eleuther.ai, so we have a separate config-blog.toml file for this.
+While the blog and main site are visually integrated, the blog is served on a separate domain blog.eleuther.ai, with a corresponding config-blog.toml.

 ## Development Process Overview
 1. [Install Hugo](https://gohugo.io/getting-started/installing/)